 What are R&D tax credits?

-R&D tax credits are a valuable government tax incentive created to reward companies who try to achieve something technically challenging.
+R&D tax credits are a valuable government tax incentive created to reward companies who invest in research and development activities.
 Their goal is to reward past and encourage future R&D spending, benefiting industry and the UK economy.
-R&D tax credits can reward profitable companies with a generous corporation tax deduction or provide loss making companies with a sizeable cash repayment.
+R&D tax credits can reward profitable companies with a generous corporation tax deduction or provide loss making companies with a sizeable cash payment.

 They are available to any company in any sector.